Average Order Value

 Daasity customer Harper Wilde does a great job of this with its "Fill Your Drawer" cross-sell option on its product pages:

-Here's an example of a Bones Coffee bundle.
-Conveniently, customers can find bundles at the top of the site navigation bar:
+Here's an example of a bundle from Bones Coffee (conveniently, customers can find bundles at the top of the site navigation bar), in which they include several coffees as well as a mug—thereby blending a cross-sell and an upsell.

 Sub-tip: How to improve your cross-selling and bundling

 The best way to tackle this is through product affinity charts.
-For cross-sells, you'll want to look at what your customers are buying together:
+For cross-sells and bundles, you'll want to look at what your customers are buying together:

 Using this chart, you can highlight what customers are most commonly purchasing together by highlighting the different flows from one side to another, and you can drill down further into the data in order to see the actual frequency of products being ordered at the same time:

-The same idea goes for bundling.
 A first-to-second purchase product affinity chart will show you what customers are purchasing in sequence.
-This is an effective way to decide what to bundle together (additionally, it can be used in post-purchase email flows to drive repeat purchases):
+This is another effective way to pick cross-sells and bundles (additionally, it can be used in post-purchase email flows to drive repeat purchases):

 Offer more of a product, or a premium/upgraded version of a product.
 For example, if you sell pottery, offer a customizable or premium finish to a plant pot.
 Or, "Would you like a 10-pack instead of a 5-pack?"

-Here's how Daasity client Kopari Beauty successfully builds upselling into its PDPs:
+Here's how Kopari Beauty successfully builds upselling into its PDPs:

 Bulk buying options

 If you have a smaller subset of customers who are buying a lot more of your product, consider offering larger versions.
-If you sell 1lb bags of protein powder, but you find that there's demand for much greater volumes, consider offering larger bags of protein powder.
+If you sell 1lb bags of protein powder, and customers are purchasing multiple 1lb bags, they may just want to purchase a larger bag.

 Post-purchase discounted cross-selling or upselling